gianlucacini/gianlucacini.com/content/posts/on-finding-ideas.md

 ## Start from the bad reviews of an an existing business

-never tried it, but heard about this method many times.
-Simply browsing through the negative reviews of info or software products can give you an idea of what are they lacking and what can be done better.
+never tried it, but heard about this method from Tim Ferris.
+Simply browse through the negative reviews of any product / service and see what they are doing wrong, what's missing and what could be added, then use this information to create a better product / service.

 ## Do not spread yourself too thin